 - Creating custom segments: If a customer doesn’t have a specific segment or dataset in mind, or it isn’t available in the Data Marketplace, LiveRamp can create custom segments specifically for a campaign or advertiser.

-- Greater segment granularity: If “off-the-shelf” segments are not granular enough, LiveRamp data providers can offer more granular-level data, such as transaction data at the UPC brand, category, or store level, to find where people have purchased a product.
+- Greater segment granularity: If “off-the-shelf” segments are not granular enough, LiveRamp data sellers can offer more granular-level data, such as transaction data at the UPC brand, category, or store level, to find where people have purchased a product.

-- Geo-location targeting and mobile data: If an advertiser wants to target users who have shopped at a particular store within a particular time frame, LiveRamp also works with a handful of location-based data providers who collect this information from mobile SDKs, apps, or mobile websites.
+- Geo-location targeting and mobile data: If an advertiser wants to target users who have shopped at a particular store within a particular time frame, LiveRamp also works with a handful of location-based data sellers who collect this information from mobile SDKs, apps, or mobile websites.

 - Third-party audiences and TV: LiveRamp also has a collection of third-party audiences that are available for advanced targeting on TV, and this includes measurement as well.
 TV partners like Hulu or Roku are also accessible, allowing a multitude of different third-party audiences.